sudheerj/datastructures-algorithms/src/javascript/algorithms/binary/1.twoSum/twoSum.md

 1. Get the two numbers `a` and `b` as input parameters.

-2. Iterate the bitwise opeations until `b` is not zero.
+2. Iterate the bitwise operations until `b` is not zero.

 3. Calculate the carry of the two numbers using Bitwise AND operation.
 Also, shift the carry to the left 1.
 The can be store in a `temp` variable.